Ira Thomas KingAttorney at Law

 Tom’s employment history includes experience as an associate attorney with two small but distinguished civil litigation law firms in Austin (Tom Long’s insurance defense firm and Doug Hearne’s commercial litigation firm) as well as experience as a shareholder at a large Dallas civil litigation and insurance defense firm (Cowles & Thompson).
 While with the Dallas law firm, Tom’s duties included two years of service on the firm’s Executive and Fee Committees, one year as Chief of the Business Litigation Section, two years as Director of Continuing Legal Education (where he established an in-house mock trial training program), and two years as Chief of the General Litigation Section.

 Before moving to Dallas from Austin, Tom served for one year (1986-1987) with the Attorney General of Texas as a Special Prosecutor with the title of Chief of the Insurance Investigation and Rating Section (Special Project).
 During that time he was a member of the 1986 National Association of Attorneys General Task Force on the “Affordability and Availability of Insurance Crisis.”
+His work on the national task force provided the legal and factual basis for a subsequent antitrust lawsuit filed by the State of Texas against several large insurance companies which later resulted in a multi-million dollar settlement for the benefit of Texas.
 For his service to the State, Tom received the Texas Attorney General Outstanding Service Award in 1987.

 Tom is an honorably discharged veteran of the United States Army (1967-1971).
 He was born in Florence, Alabama but has lived in Texas since age 6.
 He graduated from Texas City High School with the Class of 1967.
 During his high school years, and for a few years thereafter, he was a member of the Cedar Point Exhibition Surf Team (1965-1969).
-He has been married since 1973 to Deborah King, a Registered Nurse who is also his nurse-paralegal and office manager.
-He and Deborah have one son, Cliff, a former US Marine and Highland Park Public Safety Officer.
-Cliff, his wife Merrie and their two children now live in Kilgore, Texas where Cliff is an instructor at the East Texas Police Academy.
-Merrie is a professional violinist and has taught orchestra for the Denton and Garland school districts.
-Tom’s interests include whitewater kayaking, scuba diving, and martial arts.
-He is a member of The American Legion.
-He is also a Life Member of the United States Ju- Jitsu Federation (USJJF) and an attorney member of the USJJF Law and Legislative Committee.
+He has been married since 1973 to Deborah, a Registered Nurse who is also his nurse-paralegal and office manager.
+Tom is a Life Member of the United States Ju- Jitsu Federation (USJJF) and an attorney member of the USJJF Law and Legislative Committee.

 PRACTICE AREAS – Civil, Commercial, and Defense Litigation